-- The Audit, Risk and Compliance Committee has reviewed the combined assurance frameworks for the Group and the three divisions to satisfy itself with management's conclusions and will continue to review them as part of its role in oversight of risk management.
+- The ARCC has reviewed the combined assurance frameworks for the Group and the three divisions to satisfy itself with management's conclusions and will continue to review them as part of its role in oversight of risk management.

-- In light of its review of the combined assurance framework, the Audit, Risk and Compliance Committee has recommended to the Board that appropriate assurance activities are in place in relation to the controls operating over each risk identified in the risk management process.
+- In light of its review of the combined assurance framework, the ARCC has recommended to the Board that appropriate assurance activities are in place in relation to the controls operating over each risk identified in the risk management process.

-The Board has ensured that the governance of IT is firmly embedded in the Group's risk management culture by identifying IT risk as one of the risks to be managed across all operations with controls and assurance provision to be maintained and reviewed in the same way as for other risks.
+The Board has the responsibility to govern technology and information in a way that supports the organisation in setting and achieving its strategic objectives (King IV™ Principle 12).
+To achieve this, the governance of ICT is firmly embedded in the Group's risk management framework.
+ICT risk is managed across all operations with controls and assurance provision to be maintained and reviewed in the same way as for other risks.
 The Board has adopted an ICT governance policy setting out the Group's approach to ICT governance.
-Within this policy an ICT Governance Committee has been established comprising divisional IT risk management and IT executives with the aim of reinforcing the integration of IT risk issues into the Group's risk management framework.
+Within this policy an ICT Governance Committee has been established comprising divisional ICT risk management and ICT executives with the aim of reinforcing the integration of IT risk issues into the Group's risk management framework.

-The Board includes a review of IT governance procedures operated by the Group's major divisions in its annual timetable to assist in its IT governance role.
+The Board includes a review of ICT governance procedures operated by the Group's major divisions in its annual timetable to assist in its ICT governance role.

-In addition, there are documented and tested procedures in the major subsidiaries which will allow them to continue their critical business processes in the event of a disastrous incident impacting their activities.
-Such documented procedures are reviewed annually and, where weaknesses are identified, the relevant subsidiaries are required to rectify them.
+There are documented and tested procedures in the major subsidiaries which will allow them to continue their critical business processes in the event of a disastrous incident impacting their activities.
+Such business continuity planning procedures are reviewed annually and, where weaknesses are identified, the relevant subsidiaries are required to rectify them.

 Compliance framework and processes

-Each division manages compliance with relevant laws and regulations, which the Audit, Risk and Compliance Committee has divided into the following broad categories for the purposes of monitoring.
+The Board governs compliance with applicable laws and adopted non-binding rules, codes and standards in a way which supports the organisation being ethical and a good corporate citizen (King IV™ Principle 13).
+Each division manages compliance with relevant laws and regulations, which the ARCC has divided into the following broad categories for the purposes of monitoring.
 These are considered to be the main themes/classes of legislation which pose the biggest risk to Datatec in the event of breach:

 - Corporate law — companies acts, financial reporting

-- Export regulations – trade sanctions, foreign corrupt practices
+- Export regulations — trade sanctions and foreign corrupt practices

 - Import regulations — including duty and VAT

-- Securities law – insider dealing, stock exchange compliance
+- Securities law — insider dealing and stock exchange compliance

 - Employment law — unfair dismissal, employment practices, health and safety